Linutronix/detnetctl/README.md

 Options:
-  -a, --app-name <APP_NAME>        Oneshot registration with the provided app name and do not spawn D-Bus service -c, --config <FILE>              Use YAML configuration with the provided file.
+  -a, --app-name <APP_NAME>        Oneshot registration with the provided app name and do not spawn D-Bus service -g, --cgroup <CGROUP>            cgroup of the app required for oneshot registration -c, --config <FILE>              Use YAML configuration with the provided file.
 Otherwise, uses sysrepo
       --no-queue-setup <PRIORITY>  Skip queue setup and use the given priority for all streams --no-dispatcher              Skip installing eBPFs - no interference protection!